-Chevrolet Impala owners have reported 54 problems associated with headlight switch (under the exterior lighting category).
+Chevrolet Impala owners have reported 61 problems related to headlight switch (under the exterior lighting category).

 See all problems of the 2004 Chevrolet Impala.

-The car involved is a 2003 Chevrolet Impala.
 Low-beam headlights have failed to come on and will no longer function.
 High-beams and daytime running lights still function, but at dusk the low-beams will fail to light; however high-beams can be used instead creating a traffic hazard.
 I replaced the multi-function switch with a new switch, and replaced the relay with a known good working relay.
 The relay will still work and actuate indicating that the relay is not the problem.
 I checked the bulbs and they are still good, fuses are fine, 12v positive power is present at the bulb, but the ground is not activated on either side at any time.
 All problems point to a bad body control module (bcm).
 I have checked online and there are many many complaints about this vehicle with the same problem.
 If the low-beam headlights fail on somebody while they are driving, it could cause a crash and with that comes the possibility of the fatality of the driver and passengers.
 The bcm computer is known to cause many problems with starting the vehicle, flashing the lights both interior and exterior and these will cause safety issues with the vehicle.
-This headlight switch issue occurred Sat., Aug.
-11, 2012.

-The reporting person owns a 2004 Chevrolet Impala.
+The contact owns a 2004 Chevrolet Impala.
 The contact was driving approximately 40 mph with the headlights activated and suddenly without warning the headlights stopped illuminating for a few seconds.
 The same malfunction recurred on three separate occasions.
 The vehicle had not been diagnosed or repaired.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 95,000.
 Updated 03/14/lj the multi-function switch was replaced at a cost of $ 495.
-78. This headlight switch problem happened on 12/23/2011.
+78.

-The vehicle involved is a 2002 Chevrolet Impala.
+The contact owns a 2002 Chevrolet Impala.
 The contact stated that while driving 50 mph, the headlights malfunctioned when switching from low beams to high beams.
 The manufacturer was notified, but offered no assistance.
 The vehicle was not repaired.
 The contact was now experiencing another new safety concern in regards to the pass lock, where the components were wearing out.
 The security system would not recognize the key when it was inserted into the ignition.
 This locked the contact in the vehicle and prevented it from starting.
 The vehicle was not diagnosed or repaired.
 The vehicle had not been driven since this pass lock failure.
 The VIN was not available.
 The failure and current mileages were 102,000.
-It was Thursday, May 12, 2011 when this headlight switch issue occurred.

 See all problems of the 2002 Chevrolet Impala.